arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

   - `three friends [tic, tac, toe]` becomes `three friends ・tic ・tac ・toe`.

 A new top-level syntax for programming languages is proposed to show advantages of this method.
-New syntax is arguably as simple, but more consistent and better preserves visual structure.
+New syntax is arguably as simple, but more consistent, better preserves visual structure and solves some issues in code formatting.

-This post covers relevant ideas (comma-first formatting, yaml) and issues of current formatting that can be improved.

 ## Related: comma-first formatting